reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 draft: true
 ---

-# Empowering Secure Collaboration: Configuring OneDrive Sharing Tenant Settings with PowerShell to help with oversharing
+# Empowering Secure Collaboration: Configuring OneDrive Sharing Tenant Settings with PowerShell

 OneDrive makes it easy to collaborate by sharing files and folders with others.
 OneDrive is the storage space for personal productivity and not meant for collaboration and is critical for usage for other M365 Apps.